ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ### Core cohort details

-The table below shows the core cohort attribute.
+The table below shows the core cohort attributes.
 The starred fields are _always_ included in cohort level data even if they are not explicitly included in the cohort attribute export configuration.